yyyylllj/l2/README.md

 If you want to discuss the accuracy on test set with noise, use file named "noise test.py"

-You should input path when you save "noise".
+Maybe you need to input path when you save "noise" in the line 17.

 You can change one parameters in this file.